-Quantum Cobalt Corp. (formerly Bravura Ventures Corp.) is building one of the largest land packages in the prolific mining town of Cobalt, Ontario, Canada, with the option to acquire 100 percent of the Nipissing Lorrain Cobalt Property that includes two separate claims.
+Quantum Cobalt Corp.
+(CSE: QBOT) (formerly Bravura Ventures Corp.) is building one of the largest land packages in the prolific mining town of Cobalt, Ontario, Canada, with the option to acquire 100 percent of the Nipissing Lorrain Cobalt Property that includes two separate claims.
 The property, consisting of 29 claim units for approximately 464 hectares, is located in an historically mined area with rich deposits of cobalt, silver and nickel.
 The area is easily accessible by road with power and infrastructure nearby.

 The company has already noted cobalt, silver and nickel mineralization is occurring on multiple fracture zones and veins within the property.
 Past production at the Nipissing Lorrain mine brought over 16,500 pounds of cobalt and 5,500 pounds of silver.
 The region has been the subject of mining and exploration since 1925 with the first shafts sunk in 1925 by Nipissing Mining Co.
 Ltd.

 “We are pleased to add such a high quality project to our portfolio with such exceptional grades,” the company stated in a news release announcing the deal.
 “The exploration potential of this project is extremely exciting and we look forward to potentially proving up a world class resource base.”